codesmiles/codesmiles/README.md

  ## This is Nwogu Michael Daberechi
  - 🔭 I’m currently working on getting more familiar with my frontend skills, picking up frameworks (Bootstrap and hopefully react).
  -    Building my way to full-stack development (MERN)
- - 🌱 I’m currently learning pushing my way towards aquiring skilld on the backend(PHP and the frameworks with mysql included).
+ - 🌱 I’m currently learning pushing honing my skills the best way possible
  -  👯 I’m looking to collaborate on open source projects and other projects that will make it to my portfolio.
  -  🤔 I’m looking for help with mentorship and guidiance since its all personal effort.
- -  Currently in an internship at HNG/I4G internship and also running a scholarship program at Google Africa Developers Scholarship (GADS)
+ -  survived a few internships🤤🤤 like HNG/I4G, zuri and co though I'm currently in KodeCamp and side-hustle to hone my skills on node and react
 <!--  -  Previous employer zuri-chat  -->